MichalMaruska/fork-plugin/doc/windows-client-install.md

-* download the driver -- 3 files, into a separate folder/directory, and "Update the driver" of your ps/2 keyboard, by pointing to that directory.
+* download the driver -- 3 [files](double-keyboard.zip) , into a separate folder/directory, and "Update the driver" of your ps/2 keyboard,
+by pointing to that directory.

 A reboot is needed.